akspa0/showTools/mixing/whisperBite/v3/README.md

 # WhisperBite

 WhisperBite is a tool built with Gradio that processes audio and video files to perform speaker diarization (identifying who spoke when) and transcription using OpenAI's Whisper model.
-It can handle various inputs, separate vocals, extract individual words, and refine results with a second pass.
+It can handle various inputs, separate vocals, identify non-speech sounds, extract individual words, and refine results with a second pass.

 ## Features

 *   **Input:** Accepts single audio/video files, folders (processes newest file), or URLs (YouTube, direct links).
 *   **Audio Extraction:** Automatically extracts audio from video inputs.
 *   **Normalization:** Normalizes audio loudness to a standard level.
 *   **Vocal Separation (Optional):** Uses Demucs to separate vocals from background noise/music.
+Generates `vocals.wav` and `no_vocals.wav` tracks.
+*   **Sound Detection (Optional):** If Vocal Separation is enabled, can attempt to identify non-speech sounds (e.g., `[ music ]`, `( noise )`) by running Whisper on the `no_vocals.wav` track.
-*   **Speaker Diarization:** Identifies different speakers using `pyannote.audio`.
+*   **Speaker Diarization:** Identifies different speakers using `pyannote.audio` (labels formatted as `S0`, `S1`, etc.).
 *   **Transcription:** Transcribes the speech for each identified speaker using Whisper.
 *   **Output:** Creates:
-    *   Individual audio segments per speaker turn.
+    *   Individual audio segments per speaker turn (using `S0`, `S1`... naming).
     *   Text transcripts per speaker turn.
-    *   A master transcript combining all speakers chronologically.
+    *   A master transcript combining speech segments and detected sound events chronologically.
     *   Optional individual word audio snippets with timestamps.
     *   A zip file containing all results.
 *   **Second Pass Refinement (Optional):** Re-analyzes longer segments to potentially improve speaker separation accuracy.
+Attempts to merge refined segments into the master transcript, replacing the originals.

 ## Prerequisites